ros-acceleration/robotic_processing_unit/README.md

 # Robotic Processing Unit

-The Robotic Processing Unit (`RPU`) is a <ins>robot-specific processing unit that uses hardware acceleration and maps robotics computations efficiently to CPUs, FPGAs and GPUs to obtain best performance</ins>.
+The Robotic Processing Unit (`RPU`[^2]) is a <ins>robot-specific processing unit that uses hardware acceleration and maps robotics computations efficiently to its CPUs, FPGAs and GPUs to obtain best performance</ins>.
 In particular, it specializes in improving the **Robot Operating System (ROS 2)** related robot computational graphs on underlying compute resources.

 ![](imgs/robotic_processing_unit.png)